Blora Regency

 Blora (/id/; ꦧ꧀ꦭꦺꦴꦫ) is a regency in the northeastern part of Central Java province in Indonesia.
 Its capital is the town of Blora.
 The regency is located in the easternmost part of Central Java and borders the Bengawan Solo River and the East Java province.
-It covers an area of 1,955.83 km^{2} and it had a population of 829,728 at the 2010 Census and 884,333 at the 2020 Census; the official estimate as of mid-2024 was 907,993 (comprising 454,063 males and 453,930 females).
+It covers an area of 1,955.83 km^{2} and it had a population of 829,728 at the 2010 Census and 884,333 at the 2020 Census; the official estimate as of mid 2026 was 920,104 (comprising 459,802 males and 460,302 females).

 Etymology

 According to folklore, the word Blora is derived from the word belor which means mud.
-It then evolved into mbeloran, then blora.
+It then evolved into mbeloran, then contracted to blora.
 This folk etymology could partly explain the origin of this name, as the word evolved from Old Javanese instead of the modern belor.
 See the explanation below.

 The word Blora means low, watery ground.
 The name was derived from way and lorah combined (wailorah), which means water and cliff, respectively.
 During its evolution, the Modern Javanese language evolved voiced plosive [b] from the previous approximant [w] in Old Javanese in the same manner as in Persian.
 Modern Javanese has also monophthongized Old Javanese "ai" or "ay" into "e", and lost its h's in many places, almost similar to that of French from Latin.
 Therefore, wailorah became bailorah, then bailora, and finally blora.